 Bern Convention Appendix II.
 The species is legally protected in most countries in which it breeds; in some listed as "highly endangered", in others regarded as "vulnerable" or "endangered" on national Red Lists (Yosef and ISWG International Shrike Working Group 2020).
 Most recently the species has been assessed as vulnerable in Armenia (Aghababyan and Khachatryan 2021).
 It may however be considered of low extinction risk in some countries; for example, the species is considered Least Concern in Georgia (Paposhvili et al. 2021).

 Conservation Actions Proposed

-Traditional management of pastoral woodland (Yosef et al. 2013) and livestock-rearing (Tucker and Heath 1994), old orchards and Mediterranean scrub and the prevention of hunting would benefit this species (Yosef et al. 2013).
+Traditional management of pastoral woodland and livestock-rearing, old orchards and Mediterranean scrub and the prevention of hunting would benefit this species (Tucker and Heath 1994, Yosef and ISWG 2020).
 The use of herbicides and insecticides should be controlled, soil-rotation practices used and unploughed field margins with boundaries of trees, shrubs and herbaceous vegetation should be maintained.
 In addition the diversification of monoculture crops and the maintenance of woodland at roadsides in rural areas and in irrigated cereal cultivation would benefit the species.
-Restrictions on hunting should be enforced (Tucker and Heath 1994).
+Restrictions on hunting should be enforced (Tucker and Heath 1994, Yosef and ISWG 2020).

 Text account compilers